 California Nebula (NGC1499)

 This two-panel mosaic from my Texas telescope shows the central part of the California Nebula measuring around three moon widths or 90 arc minutes.
-In total the nebula is around 145 arc minutes visually which is pretty big.
+In total it is around 145 arc minutes, so this is one of the largest nebula targets for astrophotographers.

-I’ve processed this with bright colours which I don’t normally do.
+I’ve processed this with bright, saturated colours which normally I don’t do do.
 But in this instance I think it creates a more striking image and emphasises the details of the billowing dust.

 This is also known as the California Nebula due to its similar shape to the US state.